almostearthling/whenever/README.md

 * [_Interval_ based](#interval): the _periodic_ conditions are verified after a certain time interval has passed since **Whenever** has started, and may be verified again after the same amount of time if the condition is set to be _recurrent_
 * [_Time_ based](#time): one or more instants in time can be specified when the condition is verified
 * [_Idle_ user session](#command): this type of condition is verified after the session has been idle for the specified amount of time
-* [_Command_ execution](#command): an available executable (be it a script, a batch file on Windows, a binary) is run, its exit code or output is checked and, when an expected/undesired outcome is found, the condition is considered verified
+* [_Command_ execution](#command): an available executable (be it a script, a batch file on Windows, a binary) is run, its exit code or output is checked and, when an expected outcome is found, the condition is considered verified - or failed on an explicitly undesired outcome
 * [_Lua_ script execution](#lua-script): a _Lua_ script is run using the embedded interpreter, and if the contents of one or more variables meet the specified expectations the condition is considered verified
-* [_DBus_ inspection](#dbus-method): a _DBus_ method is executed and the result is checked against some criteria that have to be provided
+* [_DBus_ inspection](#dbus-method): a _DBus_ method is executed and the result is checked against some criteria provided in the configuration file
 * [_Event_ based](#event-based-conditions): are verified when a certain event occurs that fires the condition.

 The [**_events_**](#events) that can fire _event_ based conditions are, at the moment: